pranaviredddddddy/Healthcare-Data-EDA/README.md

 **Healthcare Data Exploratory Data Analysis (EDA)**

 This repository contains an exploratory data analysis (EDA) of a sample healthcare dataset that I conducted.
-The analysis includes the examination of patient demographics, appointment details, diagnoses, and prescriptions data.
+The analysis includes the examination of patient demographics, appointment details, diagnoses, and prescription data.
 The purpose of this EDA is to uncover insights and relationships within the healthcare data, providing a foundation for further analysis or model building.